asankov/10khours/README.md

 ## React Version

 A new React implementation lives in the `react-app` directory.
+It also pulls in Tailwind CSS via CDN for styling.
 Install dependencies and start the dev server:

 ```bash
 cd react-app